rkuang/UNUM_Dogs/README.md

 <img src="https://github.com/rkuang/UNUM_Dogs/blob/assets/Screenshot_1534479214.png?raw=true" alt="screenshot" width="400px" height="auto">

 ## Dependencies
+* Kotlin
+  * I've never used Kotlin before, but I figured now was a good time to try it out.
+Love how it makes my code so much more concise!
 * Dog API
+  * Requirement
 * Volley
+  * Asynchronous scheduled network requests make this an easy option for querying Dog API
 * Glide
+  * Asynchronous loading of images into an ImageView was easy to integrate into the app after Picasso had failed to do so.
+This is my first time using Glide, as I had been a Picasso user before.
+Time to make the switch.

 ## How it works
 The app displays a list of all breeds of dogs that can be found using the API in a 3-column-grid using Android's RecyclerView